Rajpratik71/pwnwiki/references/contribute.md

 # Submitting Content
 We want/need your help!
 Please contribute to this project is via GitHub (https://github.com/pwnwiki/pwnwiki.github.io).
 That allows us to get your project-ready content incorporated into the wiki fast.
-Check out the https://github.com/pwnwiki/pwnwiki.github.io/wiki page for details on how to contribute.

 ## Git Updates
  * [Fork The PwnWiki Repo](https://help.github.com/articles/fork-a-repo/) and set up [Two-factor Authentication](https://help.github.com/articles/about-two-factor-authentication/).